johndatserakis/koa-vue-notes-api/readme.md

 Having used mainly PHP for the backend in the past - I am very glad I checked out Koa as I think it is absolutely awesome in the way it handles the server code.
 Same thing with Vue - I've used mainly jQuery in the past - albeit with the really structured Revealing-Module-Pattern - and using Vue was such a pleasure.
 You can really tell right away what kind of power a well-structured library can give you.

 You'll need to create a `.env` file and place it in the root of your directory.
 Take a look at `example.env` and add your information as needed.
 For `JWT_ACCESS_TOKEN_EXPIRATION_TIME` you can set it to 5m, 5w, 5d etc - although 5m is what I'm using at the moment.
 Note - we don't set the NODE_ENV variable in the `.env` - we set it in the npm scripts.
 This lets us specifically set different environments as needed.
+Also make sure to set the `JWT_SECRET` variable - something random around 32 characters.

 This project only responds and listens in JSON.
 Keep that in mind when send requests through Postman or your frontend.